What makes a great caregiver?

 Are you kind, caring, compassionate, and patient?
-Do you have a love of serving and a desire to help others?
-Then you have the essential qualities of a great caregiver!
-In addition to these important character traits, an effective caregiver must:
+Do you have a love of serving others and a desire to help people, especially the elderly, improve their quality of life?
+Do you enjoy spending time with older adults?
+Then you might be interested in how to become a caregiver.
+In addition to these important character traits, an effective professional caregiver must:

 - Have mental, emotional, and physical stamina.